August 15, 2018

-Email marketing and websites are packed with visual eye candy.
+Email marketing campaigns and email newsletters are packed with visual eye candy.
 And no wonder.
-It only takes 13 milliseconds to process an image in email compared to a lowly sentence like this, which will eat up seconds of your life.
+It only takes 13 milliseconds to process an image in an email campaign compared to a lowly sentence like this, which will eat up seconds of your life.
 Some information is so compelling that readers will lap it up sans pictures.
 Think Hemingway.
 Clipped.
 Short.
 Powerful.
 But writers need to fight back with a few techniques:

 Don’t skimp on subheads.
 Tuck in a keyword, and they not only break-up copy, they give your search engine optimization (SEO) a kick.

 .
 Bulleted or numbered list are easy to scan, and they usually trim your word count.